stowball/hucssley/README.md

 With [so many CSS utility libraries](https://css-tricks.com/need-css-utility-library/) already in existence, and with Tailwind being an extremely popular, close alternative, why does Hucssley exist and why might you want to use it?

-We wanted to [solve a lot of the problems](/rethinking-css.md) developers have with “normal” CSS and the ones Adam Silver poses in [The problem with atomic CSS](https://adamsilver.io/articles/the-problem-with-atomic-css/).
+Well, we wanted to [solve a lot of the problems](/rethinking-css.md) developers have with “normal” CSS and the ones Adam Silver poses in [The problem with atomic CSS](https://adamsilver.io/articles/the-problem-with-atomic-css/).

 Firstly, most utility libraries are hard to read, and more importantly hard to learn.
 They often use an obtuse, inconsistent syntax which has you reaching for the docs more often than you should.
 With Hucssley, the focus has been: “if you know CSS properties, you know Hucssley”.